uihilab/IowaRain/README.md

 ## Download the Dataset

-The dataset can be downloaded from Dropbox as an archive file at https://www.dropbox.com/sh/dxjp7fgm6f6pd0u/AAAGjaquUjvfijD2g5fMFR6Ha.
+The dataset can be downloaded from Dropbox as an archive file at https://mega.nz/file/pDMAAajR#GvUg7JV_HmByDLJYS1w6mEw9nh9o9f_YM_v9jl1R1Cw or https://www.dropbox.com/sh/dxjp7fgm6f6pd0u/AAAGjaquUjvfijD2g5fMFR6Ha.
 The extracted directory has the following structure;

 ```
 rainfall_events